 - 6. Observing whether a free kick goes out of bounds nearest to you without being touched by the receiving team.
 Ruling whether a Team B player near the sideline touches the ball while out of bounds. - 7.
 Watching players for a fair catch signal, and being prepared to rule on any interference with the opportunity to catch the kick. - 8.
 If the kick is short: - (a) Knowing where and by whom the ball was first touched. - (b) If you are positioned on Team B's restraining line, knowing whether the kick breaks the plane of that line. - (c) Observing illegal blocks by Team A (Rule 6-1-12). - (d) Marking any spot of illegal touching with a bean bag. - (e) Marking the dead-ball spot if you are the nearest official and there is little or no return run. - 9.
 Giving the start the clock signal [S2] only if the ball is first legally touched in the field of play in your area of responsibility. - 10.
-Marking the dead-ball spot only if the ball carrier is tackled or goes out of bounds within the last 2 yards before Team A's goal line, or if the ball carrier gets ahead of you. - 11.
-Ruling a touchdown at Team A's goal line.
+Marking the dead-ball spot if you are the nearest official when the ball carrier is tackled or goes out of bounds. † - 11.
+Ruling a touchdown at Team A's goal line. - 12.
+Observing fouls/violations by all players generally in your area, but particularly: - (a) illegal touching of a short kick - (b) infractions of your restraining line

-- 12. Observing fouls by all players generally in your area, but particularly: - (a) illegal touching of a short kick - (b) infractions of your restraining line - (c) [WHEN ON TEAM A'S RESTRAINING LINE]^{\(\lambda\)} kicking team players (other than the kicker) more than 5 yards behind their restraining line after the ready for play - (d) illegal blocks in the back and holding fouls at the point of attack - (e) blocks below the waist - (f) contacting an opponent with the crown of the helmet or targeting a defenseless opponent above the shoulders§ - (g) safety-related fouls such as face masking, tripping, chop blocks, illegal wedges or illegal blind-side blocks[®] - (h) late hits by any player after the ball is dead - (i) any player of the kicking team who enters the field of play after the kick or who voluntarily goes out of bounds during the kick
+- (c) [WHEN ON TEAM A'S RESTRAINING LINE] kicking team players (other than the kicker) more than 5 yards behind their restraining line after the ready for play - (d) illegal blocks in the back and holding fouls at the point of attack - (e) illegal blocks below the waist\ - (f) contacting an opponent with the crown of the helmet or targeting a defenseless opponent above the shoulders - (g) safety-related fouls such as face masking, tripping, chop blocks, illegal wedges or illegal blind-side blocks - (h) late hits by any player after the ball is dead - (i) any player of the kicking team who enters the field of play after the kick or who voluntarily goes out of bounds during the kick and returns inbounds§